 Will Boone has been featured in solo exhibitions at David Kordansky, Los Angeles, Karma, New York, and the Rubell Family Collection, Miami, Florida.
 A major installation was featured in Desert X 2017, Coachella Valley, California.
 Recent group shows include Zombies: Pay Attention!, Aspen Art Museum, Colorado; White Trash, Luhring Augustine Bushwick, Brooklyn, New York; Prototypology, Gagosian Gallery, Rome, Italy; Fétiche, Venus Over Manhattan, New York, New York; and In Different Ways, Almine Rech, London, United Kingdom.
 Boone received his BFA in painting from the University of Houston, Texas.
 He currently lives and works in Southern California and Central Texas.

 The exhibition will be accompanied by a catalogue co-published by Karma and CAMH, and designed by An Art Service.
-Considered a reader’s companion to the show, the publication will feature Boone’s Sweet Perfume screenplay, a previously unpublished short story by Randy Kennedy, and an essay by Patricia Restrepo, as well as plates, installation images, and reproductions of related material from the artist’s archives.
+Considered a reader’s companion to the show, the publication will feature Boone’s Sweet Perfume screenplay, a previously unpublished short story by Randy Kennedy, a story by Pilar Tompkins Rivas, and an essay by Patricia Restrepo, as well as plates, installation images, and reproductions of related material from the artist’s archives.